+&lt;sup>4While this literature is too large to do justice to, notable contributions include Maluccio et al. (2009), Attanasio et al. (2020), Bleakley (2010b), and García et al. (2020).

-to the opportunity cost of schooling can reduce human capital investment.
-We expand on this finding by linking it for the first time with the large literature on the long-run importance of early childhood and even pre-natal investment (Maluccio et al., 2009; Heckman, 2007; Almond and Currie, 2011; Currie and Vogl, 2013; Currie and Rossin-Slater, 2015; Attanasio et al., 2020; García et al., 2020).
-Consistent with this literature, we find that early life circumstances can have a remarkably persistent effect on consumption in adulthood.
-However, understanding the effects of early life investments in low-income countries requires taking opportunity costs into account.
-Even in places with a moderate level of child labor, the long-run impacts of early-life investments on human capital will be smaller than would be predicted from interventions in high-income countries, where parents and children do not trade-off work and education.
+life outcomes.
+In line with this, we do find that early life rainfall shocks have positive effects when we average across all districts.
+However, focusing only on average effects masks important heterogeneity.
+Understanding the effects of early life investments in low-income countries requires taking opportunity costs into account.
+Even in places with a moderate level of child labor, the long-run impacts of early life investments on human capital will be smaller than would be predicted from interventions in high-income countries, where parents and children do not trade-off work and education.
 When child labor is high, early life investments can negatively affect education and even adult consumption and welfare.
-In both the more moderate and extreme cases, this underinvestment in education in response to increases in early life human capital is likely to be inefficient.
-Thus, interventions like conditional cash transfers can help policymakers harness the benefits of early childhood investment in settings where opportunity costs are also responsive to early life human capital.
+While Bleakley (2007) discusses this theoretical possibility, to our knowledge this is the first empirical evidence that positive early life shocks decrease schooling for a large population.
+The heterogeneous effects of early life shocks that we identify also have important implications for policy.
+Interventions like conditional cash transfers can help policymakers harness the benefits of early childhood investment in settings where opportunity costs are also responsive to early life human capital, while the targeting of early life investment policies to maximize either educational outcomes or welfare depends critically on the prevalence of child labor.